BuildOnViction/docs/docs/masternode/tomox-sdk.md

 #### Networks ####

-Your server need to open these ports:
+Your server needs to open these ports:

 * 80/443 for HTTP/HTTPs
 * 30303 for fullnode

 #### All IT systems require maintenance ####

-It is of the owner's responsability to ensure over time that your node has enough:
+It is of the owner's responsibility to ensure over time that your node has enough:

 * Disk space to store the new blockchain data
 * Processing power to keep the chain operating at optimal speed
-* Ponitoring to be able to react quickly in case of problem
+* Monitoring to be able to react quickly in case of a problem
 * Security mesures like firewalling, os security patching, ssh via keypairs, etc.

-This is a non exhaustive list.

-## Prepare RabbitMQ, MongoDB and TomoX fullnode
+## Prepare RabbitMQ, MongoDB, and TomoX fullnode

-Use this [guide](/masternode/tomox-fullnode/) to run your fullnode and MongoDB on server.
+Use this [guide](/masternode/tomox-fullnode/) to run your fullnode and MongoDB on the server.

 And run RabbitMQ: